Food Science Technicians

 - Food Technology

-Degree program graduates can go to work for food producers and processors, who may hire technicians in operations or research and development.
-There are also positions with local, state and federal government inspection agencies, public sanitation and health services organizations, food regulatory control labs and biotechnology firms.
+The second step to becoming a food science technician is to start working in the food science industry.
+Degree program graduates can go to work for food producers and processors, who may hire technicians in their operations or research and development departments.
+There are also positions with local, state, and federal government inspection agencies, public sanitation and health services organizations, food regulatory control labs, and biotechnology firms.
 Typically, food science technicians receive on-the-job training, which may cover such topics as sanitation procedures and production techniques.
 Depending on the complexity of the job, training could last for more than one year.

+The third step to becoming a food science technician is to gain proficiency in food safety systems and quality standards.
 There are several systems that concern food safety.
-Some may be especially relevant for food science technicians, such as the Hazard Analysis and Critical Control Points (HACCP) system of food safety guidelines regulated by the U.S. Food and Drug Administration.
-These guidelines are meant to prevent biological, chemical and physical hazards from harvest through to consumption.
-Becoming knowledgeable about HACCP, as well as other food industry guidelines and regulations, could help technicians perform their jobs more effectively.
+Some may be especially relevant for food science technicians, such as the Hazard Analysis and Critical Control Points system of food safety guidelines regulated by the U.S. Food and Drug Administration.
+These guidelines are meant to prevent biological, chemical and physical hazards from harvest on through to consumption.
+Becoming knowledgeable about this system, as well as other food industry guidelines and regulations, could help technicians perform their jobs more effectively.

-Through the Institute of Food Technologists (IFT), technicians with a bachelor's degree in food science or a related field and 3 to 6 years of experience can sit for the Certified Food Scientist exam.
-Food science technicians may also become a member of the IFT to gain access to benefits, such as seminars and special events.
+The fourth step to becoming a food science technician is to consider certification for career advancement.
+Through the Institute of Food Technologists, technicians with a bachelor's degree in food science or a related field and 3-6 years of experience can sit for the Certified Food Scientist exam.
+Food science technicians may also become a member of the Institute of Food Technologists to gain access to benefits, such as seminars and special events.